Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Results

 We plot the survival fraction as a function of the lifetime of the captured interstellar NEOs in Figure \ref{fig:survival_fraction}.
 We note that the survival fraction only accounts for survival in NEO orbits.
 Thus, objects that are still bound but diffused into orbits with larger perihelion and semi-major axis are not taken into account.

 The survival fraction decreases monotonically and only 0.1-1\% of the captured objects survive in NEO orbits by 10 Myr.
-This is significantly shorter than the median lifetime of known NEOs, which is around 10 Myr.
+Although this is shorter than the bulk median lifetime of known NEOs ($\sim 10$ Myr), a closer analysis reveals that our results are consistent with NEOs originating from outer asteroid belt. \cite{Granvik2018Icar..312..181G} finds that the average lifetime of such objects is 0.3-0.4 Myr, which is consistent with our results.
 The captured objects, on account of being highly eccentric and prograde, tend to survive for shorter durations.
 Some objects collide with the planets or the sun during this time while other objects raise their perihelion upon close encounters with planets and move out of NEO orbits.

 Unlike \cite{Napier2021PSJ.....2..217N}, we stop our simulations at 10 Myr since we are mostly interested in understanding the characteristic lifetime of these captured objects.
 Due to the shorter duration, it is hard to ascertain what the functional form of the survival fraction is as a function of the lifetime.
 We do notice that at $t>1$ Myr, the survival fraction approaches a $\sim t^{-1.6}$ form for both objects captured by Earth and Jupiter.
 This is, in principle, similar to the findings of \cite{Napier2021PSJ.....2..217N} although we would need longer duration simulations to confirm this which are outside the scope of the current work.